Caroline Ryder: Film

 In 2013, it was announced that Sony Films was developing an adaptation of Kicking Up Dirt.

 Her feature script Mimi and Ulrich, written under the mentorship of Mary Sweeney and Udo Kier, was shortlisted for the 2015 Sundance Screenwriting Lab.

-She is a graduate of USC's School of Cinematic Arts, where she gained her MFA in Writing for Screen and Television.
+She is a graduate of USC's School of Cinematic Arts, where she earned her MFA in Writing for Screen and Television.